wp-plugins/affiliates/readme.txt

 = 2.4.2 =
 * Added captcha filters affiliates_captcha_get and affiliates_captcha_validate.
+* Replaced use of deprecated ereg_replace with preg_replace.

 = 2.4.1 =
 * Improved URL parameter handling: filter acts late to add query var; parameter is unset in $wp->query_vars to avoid ending up on the blog page.